weserv/images/test/README.md

 information on how to extend the tests.

 ## Dependencies
-The test suite is run with Travis CI but can also be run manually, the following dependencies are required to run the unit tests:
+The test suite is run with GitHub Actions but can also be run manually, the following dependencies are required to run the unit tests:

 * libvips version >= 8.8